LoriNewhouse/LoriNewhouse/README.md

 - ⚡ Fun fact: I'm a huge fan of performing arts.
 Mainly classical music (chamber, symphonic, baroque), but also theater, dance, and opera.

 ## Capstone Project for Bootcamp
 It is a multi-class classification task in environmental science.
 I used `pycaret` to quickly set-up and run a large number of models.
-I did have to write all the plotting code myself.
+I did have to write all the plotting code myself (`pandas`, `matplotlib`, `seaborn`).
 Here are some results:
 - x-axis: encoding technique for non-ordinal, high cardinality categorical feature
 - y-axis: metric value
 - colored dots: model